 Imitation crab sticks, or Kanikama in Japanese, are made of starch, egg whites, and pureed white fish.
 They are shaped and cured to the shape of snow crab leg meat.

 Imitation crab sticks, or Kanikama (カニカマ) in Japanese, are a seafood product made of starch and finely pureed white fish (surimi すり身) seasoned with crab extract.

-What is Imitation Crab Sticks?
+What Are Imitation Crab Sticks

 Recipes Using Imitation Crab Sticks

 Find packages in the refrigerator aisle of Asian and Japanese grocery stores, next to other seafood products.
 I recommend Japanese brands because they easily shred thin pieces and taste better.